Man, horse, pig, eggcake?

 Archetypes in family exhibitions

-It is interesting in this context that the family constellations disseminated in the field of modern behavioral therapies, which gradually began to appear in a modified form in Company used for team building processes, basically based on the archetype approach as well.
+It is interesting in this context that the family constellations disseminated in the field of modern behavioral therapies, which gradually began to appear in a modified form in Companies used for team building processes, basically based on the archetype approach as well.

 So there can be archetypes for roles in social systems.
 The concept of archetypes focuses on the essentials and is therefore very suitable to get to basic mechanisms of social systems and to describe them in a simple way.